thenexthub/Codira/docs/proposals/archive/ProgramStructureAndCompilationModel.rst

 .. highlight:: none

-Swift Program Structure and Compilation Model
+Codira Program Structure and Compilation Model
 =============================================

-.. warning:: This is a very early design document discussing the features of a Swift build model and modules system.
+.. warning:: This is a very early design document discussing the features of a Codira build model and modules system.
 It should not be taken as a plan of record.

 Commentary